 Make sure that the baby bedtime routine is fun, stress-free, has multiple steps, and it transitions to bedtime.
 It doesn’t have to be anything too crazy.
 An example could be nurse, bath, pajamas, story, sleep—whatever works best for your family.

 Include a Snack

-You can try giving 2 or 3 ounces of formula or natural breast milk before you put your child to sleep.
-If the baby is over six months, you could also bring 1 or 2 tbsp. of cereal in the meal.
-Make sure that you don’t overdo it as if the infant’s tummy is full.
-It would likely cause him discomfort.
+Try to include a feeding before you put your child to sleep, but try not to let them fall asleep in the middle of it.
+If the baby is over six months, you could also add 1 or 2 tablespoons of cereal in the meal.
+Make sure that you don’t overdo it, because an overfilled tummy will likely cause them discomfort.